-Palisades Park Nature Trail is a 1 mile loop trail located near Oneonta, AL and is good for all skill levels.
+Palisades Park Nature Trail is a 1 mile loop trail located near Oneonta, Alabama and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 Good for kids, light hikers, dog-walking, parties, and sightseeing.

 This little park has a playground for children and plenty of easy-medium branching forest trails to walk along on one side of the park for light hiking (the branching allows you to head straight back to the parking lot whenever you wanna stop), as well as a kinda rough trail on the other side that takes you down along a rock face, which is popular for all levels of hikers and rock climbers (as well as sightseeing from the top of the cliff, which is accessible from the parking lot without hiking).
 One casual trail called the "Trail of Trees" has over 20 numbered local trees planted along it with placards telling some facts about them (I think a couple of the trees are missing, however).

 Plenty of picnic tables, a drinking water fountain, and 4 pavilions (3 near the parking lot and one down a road that goes into the forest, with bathroom facilities picnic tables and a medium-sized field.
 The bathroom and road gate to the large picnic/play/pavilion area have always been locked when I hiked out there, so I assume you have to reserve/request this area for events.)

 Several buildings with eating, kitchen, and bathroom facilities are available for private events.
 I've been for birthdays and Christmas events and have seen what I believe are weddings going on in the park.